 Unemployment is a major preoccupation of most governments.
-Romer (1996) presents a readable introduction to this topic, see also Burda and Wyplosz (1997) and Mankiw (1997) for background material.
+Romer (1996) presents a readable introduction to this topic, see also Burda and Wyplosz (2001) and Mankiw (2003) for background material.
 Layard, Nickell, and Jackman (1991) is the most important reference on this topic, along with Nickell (1997 and 1998).
 Carlin and Soskice (1990) is a very accessible account of the differences between the NAIRU and the NRU.
-Crafts and Woodward (1991) and Backhouse (1991) provide a UK historical perspective.
+Crafts and Woodward (1991) provides a UK historical perspective.
 You may also wish to look at the articles in the Oxford Review of Economic Policy issue of Spring 1995.

 - i.
 The Natural Rate of Unemployment.

 - ii.
-The NAIRU.
+The NAIRU

 - iii.
 Efficiency Wages.

 - iv.
 Hysteresis.

 - v.
 Insiders and Outsiders.

 - vi.
 Real Wage Rigidity, Nominal Wage Rigidity and Nominal Inertia.

 - vii.
 What has happened to UK unemployment since the first oil shock?

-- 2. Class-work
+2. Class-work